SAP/stewardci-core/docs/backend-api/README.md

 :warning: The `status` section is about to change!
 There will be conditions (like for [pods][k8s_pod_conditions] or [nodes][k8s_node_conditions] replacing `state`, `result` and `message`.
 The fields `container`, `logUrl`, `stateDetails` and `stateHistory` will possibly be removed.

-### Delete
+### Deletion

+Steward currently does not delete `PipelineRun` resources automatically.
+It is the clients' responsibility to delete them when they are no longer needed, reached a certain age or whatever the deletion criterion is.

-The sandbox namespace of a PipelineRun is deleted immediately once the pipeline finished &ndash; no need to delete the PipelineRun resource.
-Still PipelineRun resources can be deleted once they are not needed anymore.
+The sandbox namespace of a `PipelineRun` gets deleted immediately after the pipeline run has finished &ndash; no need to delete the PipelineRun resource itself to clean up.

 [k8s_pod_conditions]: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions